bradymiller/bradymiller.github.io/todo/index.md

 ### OEMR Organization
 1. Motion to approve up to $1000 for graphical designer to help with new OpenEMR website and new OpenEMR logo.
 1. Bring in all board members as members to allow bringing in new board members.
-1. Weno help with bringing in money to the organization.
+1. Weno help and discuss proposals to get money into the organization(induct as board member at the following meeting).
 1. New agenda item to reach out to our registered agent in NC and to update our address with the USPS.
 1. Roadmap for both OEMR organization and OpenEMR project via Roadmap committee (awaiting community input).
 1. Revocation (turned in by Treasurer; awaiting reply).